Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Spatial realization theorems

 \subsubsection{Reconstructing the Boolean algebra $\mathcal{R}(X)$}

-The main theorem from Section~$2$ of Rubin's paper (given below in Theorem~\ref{reconstructRX}) gives general conditions for when the abstract isomorphism class of a group $\Gamma \leq \homeo(X)$ determines the Boolean algebra $\mathcal{R}(X)$, and the induced action by $\Gamma$ on it ($\Gamma$ acts naturally on the regular sets in the space $X$ by taking the image under each homeomorphism).
-Then in~\cite[Section 3]{Rub}, Rubin defines several classes of space-group pairs and proves, in a case-by-case manner, that the space $X$ and the action by $\Gamma$ on it, is recovered from the action of $\Gamma$ on $\mathcal{R}(X)$.
-Let us begin with some terminology (adapted from \cite{Rub}).
+The main theorem from Section~$2$ of Rubin's paper (given below in Theorem~\ref{reconstructRX}) gives general conditions for when the abstract isomorphism class of a group $\Gamma \leq \homeo(X)$ determines the Boolean algebra $\mathcal{R}(X)$, and the induced action by $\Gamma$ on it.
+We may view $\Gamma$ as a subgroup of $\aut(\mathcal{R}(X))$ by taking images of regular open sets in $\mathcal{R}(X)$ under the homeomorphisms in $\Gamma$.
+In~\cite[Section~3]{Rub}, Rubin defines several classes of space-group pairs and proves, in a case-by-case manner, that the space $X$ and the action by $\Gamma$ on it, can be recovered from the induced action of $\Gamma$ on $\mathcal{R}(X)$.
+Let us begin with some terminology (adapted from~\cite{Rub}).